Crocodiles in Cancun: Where They Live, Where to See Them Safely (2026)

 If you want to observe crocodiles safely, choose a professional, licensed tour.
 Here’s what to look for:

-✅ Licensed operator – Verify they have proper permits from SEMARNAT (Mexico’s environmental agency)
+Licensed operator with proper permits from SEMARNAT (Mexico’s environmental agency)

 Red flags (avoid these operators):